Aquatic Weed Control Program

 - Displace native vegetation which can alter community structure and degrade ecological functions.

 - Form dense growths that become navigation hazards.

 - Clog water intake systems of industries, municipalities and irrigators.

-- Become more difficult and expensive to control if ignored -- rapid response to developing infestations can reduce the damage caused by noxious weeds and the cost of controlling them.
+Aquatic weeds become more difficult and expensive to control if ignored -- rapid response to developing infestations can reduce the damage caused by noxious weeds and the cost of controlling them.

-- Economic & Environmental Impacts of NC Aquatic Weed Infestations
+For more details read Economic & Environmental Impacts of NC Aquatic Weed Infestations

 - Physical: Water level manipulation, deepening near-shore areas, use of dyes or bottom covers.